Joshabi/JoshaParity/README.md

 # JoshaParity: Swing Predictor and Map Analysis Library

+Notice:
+**There is currently a refactored version in progress to expand functionality and ease of use.
+Lots of tech debt from the original version that will be cleaned up in the process.
+08/11/24**

 JoshaParity is a C# library designed to analyse Beat Saber maps and predict player swings based on configured Parity Rules.
 Currently you can hotswap parity logic via classes inheriting from the `IParityMethod` interface.
 This library focuses solely on swing data, mostly disregarding other elements like bomb avoidance.
 There are a few provided statistic functions currently integrated and I plan to implement more soon.

 ## Usage: